Hello, and welcome to Drum Zen, a site exploring the philosophy behind playing the drums.

-This site offers tips, tricks and techniques for drummers of all ages and abilities.
+This site offers tips and techniques for drummers of all ages and abilities.
 Explore the philosophy behind playing the drums, learn how to practice effectively and discover how learning your favourite songs and playing them with your friends is the tried-and-tested way to make progress.

 This site empowers you to embark on your own drum journey.
 All the resources you need are literally at your fingertips.
 Discover how to use the internet to learn to play the drums, how to practice, how to find a tutor and how to start or join a band.